 Alora Arnold is the creator behind Artifacts, a Canadian designed and handcrafted jewelry line based out of Saskatchewan.
 As a recent graduate from Ryerson University’s Fashion Design program (fellow alumni!) she finds inspiration in nature.
 Aside from looking gorgeous, the materials she uses to make her jewelry are sourced as locally as possible.
 Each piece is unique and one-of-a-kind.
 Most of the pieces of are named after landmarks and ghost towns within Saskatchewan and Canada, a detail I especially love.

 I recently had the pleasure of interviewing Wes O’Driscoll, the creator of Nowhere Fast Brand, for the Edmonton Journal (read the Q&A here) as well as photographing him at his home in Old Strathcona.
-His A/W 14 collection is launching next Thursday at Gravity Pope Tailored Goods and is sure to be a lovely party.
+His A/W 14 collection is launching next Thursday at *store redacted because they are terrible to their employees* and is sure to be a lovely party.